1stDimension/1stDimension.github.io/_drafts/private-posts.md

 excerpt: How to have private and public blog using Github Pages, git with multiple remotes.
 ---

+## How Github Pages works
+Github Pages is a feature of Github that allows serving static files

 ## Git a distributed version control system

 Here are remotes